-- 26. This complex subject is beyond the scope of this report.
-However, practitioners are here alerted to the potential to trigger the Money Purchase Annual Allowance which could significantly impact on the ability to rebuild a pension pot and issues with the Lifetime Allowance.
-The Lifetime Allowance is designed to restrict the maximum amount that people can accrue in pensions but people with prior accrued pensions might have protected their privileged status through allowed mechanisms.
-There are many issues to be aware of with the Lifetime Allowance, including that a pension share might lead to loss of protected status and tax charges; but on the other hand, a PSO might enable the parties to utilise two sets of Lifetime Allowances instead of one.
-The value of pension benefits for testing against the Lifetime Allowance is not always the same as the CE value. - Part 10: Age differential and 'income gap' syndrome - 27.
-An 'income gap' results when there is an age differential such that after a pension share, one person is in receipt of their pension and the other is not, possibly for many years; or where one spouse being in a short-service pension scheme such as the police or military, or for reasons of ill-health, can access their pension early whereas the other can not.
+30. This complex subject is beyond the scope of this report.
+However, practitioners are here alerted to the potential to trigger the Money Purchase Annual Allowance (MPAA) which could significantly impact on the ability to rebuild a pension pot and issues with the Lifetime Allowance.
+The Lifetime Allowance is due to be abolished from 6th April 2024 although its implications will linger.
+Further detail can be found in Part 9.

+Part 10: Age differential, other delays in accessing the pension credit and 'income gap' syndrome

+- 31. An 'income gap' results when there is an age differential or an inbuilt rule within the pension scheme such that after a pension share, one person is in receipt of their pension and the other is not, possibly for many years; or where one spouse being in a short-service pension scheme such as the police or military, or for reasons of ill-health, can access their pension early whereas the other cannot.
 The pension holder's income will be reduced during those years by the pension share with no immediate benefit for the pension claimant, while the pension claimant (and any dependent children) may need financial support during those years.
 Further, if the pension claimant begins to draw the pension early under pension freedom rules, they may not have sufficient income later in life.
-If the claimant spouse becomes a 'shadow member' in the same DB scheme as the pension holder, the benefits to each may

-- not be the same; if the spouse was required to take a pension credit to another scheme from a DB scheme, then the new scheme is likely to be substantially less certain in providing a future income stream.
-Lifetime Allowance protection may be needed for the claimant spouse. - 28.
-There are six ways that some of these problems might be mitigated, some of which require a high level of co-operation between the parties: a return to work by one or both parties; reverse pension sharing to create liquidity (though with tax consequences); maximising pension benefits by supplemental payments (including to State Pensions); deferring divorce; adjourning the application for a PSO (with concomitant risks); a deferred PSO (arguably technically possible but not necessarily advisable).
+If the claimant spouse becomes a 'shadow member' in the same DB scheme as the pension holder, the benefits to each may not be the same; if the spouse was required to take a pension credit to another scheme from a DB scheme, then the new scheme is likely to be substantially less certain in providing a future income stream. - 32.
+There are several ways that some of these problems might be addressed, many of which require a high level of co-operation between the parties: a return to work by one or both parties; reverse pension sharing to create liquidity (though with tax consequences); maximising pension benefits by supplemental payments (including to State Pensions); deferring divorce; adjourning the application for a PSO (with concomitant risks); a deferred PSO (arguably technically possible but not necessarily advisable); the pursuit of judicial separation (to preserve a spouse's pension if adjourning the application for a PSO); ongoing periodical payments paid from the pension in payment (contrary to the court's duty to achieve a clean break); a charge and/or security over other assets if adjourning the application for a PSO.